 Perhaps the most extreme example of those who place a distorted importance on the fact that we cannot know something is true at all levels of reality, are Marxists.
 Marxists quibble that because we cannot prove anything absolutely, then all theories are equal, but that some people have more ability to propagate and/or enforce their theories than others.
 Therefore, Marxism claims to balance that power by killing, reeducating, or otherwise neutralizing anyone who disagrees with Marxism.
 Marxists are thus murderers who are violating their own putative principles.
 Note how they do not weigh the probability that a theory is true, and they do not consider the degree to which an individual fairly and honestly has ability.
 Marxists are thus murderers who are violating their own putative principles—over an erroneous philosophical quibble.

 This is why epistemology is important.
 It enables us to easily show that Marxists are the bad guys, although common sense would have been sufficient.
 Perhaps more importantly, epistemology reveals that no one could possibly be motivated to commit atrocities over a philosophical quibble, and thus the quibble must be a pretense.
 Even the obvious jealously that motivates Marxists is not nearly sufficient to explain their enormous success in enforcing their inaccurate theories and murderous agenda.
-Marxists are thus actually useful idiots who are being played in order to further the agenda of some cabal who has enormous ability to propagate and enforce theories, and thus any tool we can use to defend ourselves, such as an understanding of epistemology and science, are valuable.
+Marxists are thus actually useful idiots who are being played in order to further the agenda of some cabal who has enormous ability to propagate and enforce theories, and thus any tools we can use to defend ourselves, such as an understanding of epistemology and science, are valuable.